camargomau/questionnaires/README.md

 - **`question_types.py`**
   Contains a predefined list of question types for each questionnaire.
 These types guide the standardisation process.
 This list corresponds to the questionnaires this project was originally developed for.

+### `clustering/` Directory

+- **`kmeans_clustering.py`**
+  Implements KMeans clustering using scikit-learn.

+- **`dbscan_clustering.py`**
+  Implements DBSCAN clustering using scikit-learn.
+Includes adjustable parameters for `eps` and `min_samples`.

+- **`agglomerative_clustering.py`**
+  Implements Agglomerative Clustering using scikit-learn.

+- **`gmm_clustering.py`**
+  Implements Gaussian Mixture Model clustering using scikit-learn.

+- **`selected_features.py`**
+  Contains a list of selected features for each questionnaire.
+These features are used to build the master dataframe for clustering.

+- **`visualisation.ipynb`**
+  A Jupyter Notebook for visualising clustering results.
+It:
+  - Allows you to specify which features to use for the x and y axes.
+  - Supports optional convex hull visualisation for clusters.
+  - Visualises results for all clustering methods (KMeans, DBSCAN, Agglomerative Clustering, and Gaussian Mixture Models).

 ## Installation

 1. Clone the repository: